pH-7/GoodJsCode/readme.md

 ## Write clean and elegant code, by following the good practices 🚀

-Hi!
-I’m Pierre-Henry Soria.
-I’m a highly passionate software engineer.
+Hi! 👋 I’m [Pierre-Henry Soria](https://ph7.me).
+An enthusiastic and passionate software engineer.
 Originally from Brussels, (Belgium), I’m currently living in the wonderful land called “Australia” (Adelaide).

 I’ve been coding for over 10 years and I decided to share my knowledge in term of writing good code.